ManticoreGamesInc/platform-documentation/docs/getting_started/my_first_game/functionality.md

 ```

 !!! note
-    Calling `wait()` without sending in an argument will default to a single tick
+    Calling `Task.Wait()` without sending in an argument will default to a single tick

 Now that we have the code to display it, let's add `DisplayCoins` as a child of the Text Control.
 The folder structure at this point should look like this: